 Plenty of these young people love Mustangs and Camaros.
 But there also are a few corners of the market where the kids are already striking out on their own.
 According to data based on people calling Hagerty for quotes on insurance, there are several vehicles for which Gen–Z enthusiasts represent an outsized share of shoppers.
 Turns out, today’s kids are still crazy about lots of the same stuff you are—but they also dig stuff you don’t.

-Go West East, Young Man
+Go West East, young man

-We all know Millennials love Japanese cars, but Gen–Z is on a different level.
-In fact, Gen–Z is the only generation who call Hagerty for insurance quotes on more Asian cars than European.
-Gen–Zers are three times more likely to quote a Japanese car compared to their Gen-X parents.
-On top of that, Gen–Z accounts for 11 percent of all quotes for Korean cars—which bodes well for Hyundai and Kia’s future market share.
+We all know millennials love Japanese cars, but Gen-Z is on a different level.
+In fact, Gen-Z is the only generation who call Hagerty for insurance quotes on more Asian cars than European.
+Gen-Zers are three times more likely to quote a Japanese car compared to their Gen-X parents.
+On top of that, Gen-Z accounts for 11 percent of all quotes for Korean cars—which bodes well for Hyundai and Kia’s future market share.

 Gen-Z especially loves Japanese cars that were never sold new in the United States.
 Looking at the top 20 vehicle generations ranked by Gen-Z's portion of insurance quotes, 17 are from Japan, 2 are from Korea, and 1 is from Yugoslavia—a country that dissolved five years before the first Gen-Z were born.
 The fact that nearly 20 percent of insurance quotes for the Yugo come from Gen-Z shows just how committed they are to driving something different.

-I think that's what Gen-Z wants more than anything—to be different.
+Perhaps that's what Gen-Z wants more than anything—to be different.
 Obviously, the ABC Kei cars are in the top 20 and get more than enough attention, but many more mundane JDM cars rank higher than these pint-sized supercars.
 It seems that today's youngest drivers specifically want cars that are exact mirror images of American versions.

 For instance, Gen–Z accounts for only 7.3 percent of quotes for the 1992–2000 Lexus SC300/SC400 but more than 20 percent of quotes for the 1992–2000 Toyota Soarer, which is nearly identical aside from its badges and steering wheel placement.
 Furthermore, Gen–Z accounts for almost 30 percent of quotes for the 1989–2000 Toyota Celsior, which is simply the JDM version of the Lexus LS400 where their quote share is 8.8 percent.